 The University, the state, suppliers of grant accounts, clients of consultation services and the public all have the right to expect and demand unbiased and factual information from University personnel.
 In the long run, University personnel benefit individually and collectively from the maintenance of high ethical standards.
 An atmosphere of intellectual honesty enhances the research process and need not inhibit productivity and creativity.
 Establishing and maintaining such an atmosphere is a responsibility that must be accepted by all University personnel.

-Involvement of faculty or professional staff with appropriate commercial enterprises is an important part of the transfer of knowledge and it is encouraged by the University to enhance both teaching and research programs.
-Association of faculty and professional staff with commercial enterprises should be such that it benefits all the parties involved, including the University.
-All employees are expected to conduct their professional and personal duties with maximum integrity, and to avoid association with any activities that could diminish the effectiveness of their commitment to the University.
-It is the responsibility and obligation of faculty and professional staff to disclose all significant financial and commitment interests that may affect, or appear as if they could affect, their professional responsibilities.
+Involvement of faculty and staff with appropriate commercial enterprises aligns with University mission as it is an important part of the transfer of knowledge and it is encouraged by the University to enhance both teaching and research programs.
+Association of faculty and staff with commercial enterprises should be such that it benefits all the parties involved, including the University.

-University of Delaware’s Research Policy 6-11 defines a potential conflict of interest (COI) as an occurrence when there is a divergence between an individual’s private interests and his or her professional obligations, such that an independent observer might reasonably question whether the individual’s professional judgment, commitment, actions or decisions could be influenced by considerations of personal gain, financial or otherwise.
+University of Delaware’s Conflict of Interest in Research Policy defines a potential conflict of interest (COI) as an occurrence when there is a divergence between an individual’s private interests and his or her professional obligations, such that an independent observer might reasonably question whether the individual’s professional judgment, commitment, actions or decisions could be influenced by considerations of personal gain, financial or otherwise.

-Faculty and professional staff must complete a new COI disclosure every year, even when they do not have any Significant Financial Interests (SFI) to disclose.
-COI disclosures must be submitted, via web form, on an annual basis or within 30 days of any change to previous disclosures.
+Faculty and professional staff must complete a new COI disclosure on an annual basis.
+A new disclosure must be completed annually, even when they do not have any Significant Financial Interests (SFI) to disclose.
+COI disclosures must be submitted, via web form, on an annual basis and within 30 days of any change to previous disclosures.
 Please click on the link below, and log in using your UDNet ID and password.
 If the link does not take you directly to the form, look for “Conflict of Interest Disclosure Form” under the tab “Blanks.”

 - The form describes the different categories of SFIs that are required to be disclosed.
 A table of examples is provided as a reference.
-Please know this is not an all-inclusive reference, just a few examples for illustrative purposes.
+This is not an all-inclusive reference list, rather just a few examples for illustrative purposes.

-- If answering “Yes” to any of the listed questions, a pull down menu of required information will show.
+- If answering “Yes” to any of the listed questions, a pull down menu of required information will appear.
 Please provide enough detail to facilitate its assessment.

 - COI web forms will be automatically routed to the chair or direct supervisor and the dean for review and approval.